A recipe for Twabaa (Algerian Lemon and Olive Oil Cookies). These lightly crisp and crumbly cookies are shaped into rings and baked until golden.

-Preheat oven to 350 degrees F (180 degrees C).
+- Preheat oven to 350˚F (180˚C).
 Line two baking sheets with parchment or lightly grease.

-In another bowl, beat the eggs and sugar until frothy and pale.
+- In the bowl of a stand mixer fitted with the paddle attachment or a large bowl, beat together the eggs and sugar until light and pale.
 Slowly beat in olive oil, lemon zest, and vanilla extract.

-Scoop out a tablespoon sized ball of dough (0.7 ounces/20 grams).
+- Scoop out a tablespoon-sized ball of dough (0.7 ounces/20 grams).
 Using lightly wet hands, roll the dough into a ball and place on prepared baking sheet.
-Repeat with remaining dough, placing them two inches apart.
+Repeat with remaining dough, placing them two inches (5 centimeters) apart.

-Wet the circular handle of a wooden spoon and use it to poke a hole in the center of the ball of dough, twisting to expand the size slightly to a little over half an inch (1 1/2 cm).
+- Wet the circular handle of a wooden spoon and use it to poke a hole in the center of the ball of dough, twisting to expand the size slightly to a little over half an inch (1 1/2 centimeters).
 Wet the handle between balls of dough.

-In a small bowl, beat the egg with the orange blossom water.
-Brush over the cookies and sprinkle with sugar.
+- In a small bowl, beat the egg with the orange blossom water.
+Brush over the cookies and sprinkle with additional sugar.

-Bake in preheated oven until golden, about 15 minutes.
+- Bake in preheated oven until golden, 15-18 minutes.
 Transfer the cookies to a wire rack and allow to cool.
 Repeat with remaining dough.